Education Resources

 2. Embedding ethics and sustainability in mathematics modules

-The mathematical toolkit provided below for academic educators is designed to raise ethical and sustainability awareness and imbibe transferable skills among undergraduate students in STEM disciplines as part of an ongoing scholarship research initiative undertaken by Dr Rehan Shah from QMUL with external collaborators from the University of Cambridge's Ethics in Mathematics project.
-Some of the mathematical content in the exercises below was inspired by actual tutorial sheet questions from the Mathematical Tripos course taught at the University of Cambridge.
+The mathematical toolkit resources provided below for academic educators are designed to raise ethical and sustainability awareness and imbibe transferable skills among undergraduate students in STEM disciplines as part of an ongoing scholarship research project undertaken by Dr Rehan Shah from QMUL with external collaborators from the University of Cambridge's Ethics in Mathematics project.
+They have been inspired by a comprehensive teaching booklet (PDF) featuring exercises, projects and handouts for embedding ethics in mathematics-based modules within STEM disciplines, which Dr. Shah helped co-design with external colleagues.

 In addition to traditional mathematical content, the exercise questions in this toolkit also contain an ethical/sustainability component to each problem, and in order to solve the problem fully, students need to take into account these aspects and consider it as part of their solution.
 “Solutions” to as many of these exercises as possible have been provided in the toolkit for academic educators.
 These include both a full exposition of the mathematical component of the question, as well as a discussion and incorporation of these wider societal issues that are embedded in the question, which can serve as useful points for further discussion in the classroom.

-The work has also been presented at the Enhancing Student Learning Through Innovative Scholarship Conference (PDF), Reflective Teaching Workshop Series at the University of Kent (PDF) and the UCL Teaching in Mathematical and Statistical Sciences Seminar (PDF).
+The work has also been presented at the Enhancing Student Learning Through Innovative Scholarship Conference (PDF), Reflective Teaching Workshop Series at the University of Kent (PDF)the UCL Teaching in Mathematical and Statistical Sciences Seminar (PDF) and through a poster (PDF) and presentation (PDF) as QMUL's entry for the London Student Sustainability Conference.

 If you have any suggestions on how to improve these resources or if you would like to suggest other possible additions following implementation, please contact Dr Shah on rehan.shah@qmul.ac.uk